top of page

 A couple with commitment issues

+To understand what commitment issues are, we need to understand what commitment is.
 Various definitions of commitment have been proposed.
-According to a publication, Johnson highlights two common meanings associated with commitment in everyday use.
+The University of Denver in a publication highlighted two common meanings associated with commitment in everyday use.
 They saw commitment as having two main parts: Personal dedication and Constraint commitment.

 What causes commitment issues